julietadelgado/fizzbuzz_new_feature/README.md

 # Practice Launch X

-### Refactoring
+### New feature

-This is a repository where I am practicing refactoring a legacy code
+This is a repository where we are going to add a new functionality to our refactoring code.

+The new functionality, given a score, will return Fizz, Buzz, FizzBuzz or the score